harshsharma2210/Air-Gyaan/client/GUIDE.md

 This will cover the sign-in with social: `google`, `facebook` and `linkedin`.

-At moment redacting this document, only `google` is included and working.
+At moment redacting this document, only `google` and `linkedin` is included and working.

 ## Abstract